DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 Before we create a PR request let’s first test out the `yarn test-ci` in the terminal to check our files are configured properly.

-Hint: you may need to `export` your `CYPRESS_RECORD_KEY` from your .env file.
+> Hint: you may need to `export` your `CYPRESS_RECORD_KEY` from your .env file.

 Let’s commit our configuration to a new branch.
 The easiest way is to select the bottom left branch name.
 This will then open up a popup.
 Select `Create new branch from…` then enter a name of your branch, for example `dashboard-setup`.

 ![](./readme_images/2.7.png)

 Then select `origin/develop`.
 Now in terminal enter the following commands:

-`git add .`
+* `git add .`
-`git commit -m ‘dashboard setup’`
+* `git commit -m ‘dashboard setup’`
-` git push --set-upstream origin <your-branch-name> `
+* ` git push --set-upstream origin <your-branch-name> `

-Now go to your GitHub repository and make a pull request.
+Go to your GitHub repository and make a pull request.
 Make sure you select your repository and the `develop` branch as the base.
 It should look like below and click `Create pull request`.

 ![](./readme_images/2.8.png)